intel-ai-tce/ai-documents/AEM/optimum-habana-perf.md

 Here is an example to quantize the model based on previous measurements for LLama2 or 3 models:

-Users could export different values to below environment variables to change parameters for benchmarking
+Export different values to the following environment variables to change parameters for tensor quantization statistics:
 | Environment Variable | Values |
 |------------------|------------|
 | model_name | meta-llama/Llama-2-70b-hf, meta-llama/Llama-2-7b-hf, meta-llama/Llama-3.1-405B-Instruct, meta-llama/Llama-3.1-70B-Instruct, and meta-llama/Llama-3.1-8B-Instruct |